-- a) The following uses shall be permitted in the "Restricted Employment" designation:

-- i. automotive-related uses, including car wash facilities;

-- ii. automobile sales establishments;

-- iii. business parks;

-- iv. commercial recreational facilities;

-- v. financial institutions;

-- vi. health clubs;

-- vii. light industrial and prestige industrial uses, including light manufacturing, processing, servicing, warehousing, and the storage of goods and raw materials;

-- viii. local convenience/retail uses;

-- ix. nurseries and garden centres;

-- x. data processing, laboratories, and research and development facilities;

-- xi. professional and administrative offices;

-- xii. agricultural services; and

-- xiii. such other uses as may be permitted by the implementing Zoning By-law.

-- b) All development on lands designated "Restricted Employment" shall be subject to site plan control.
+- The following uses shall be permitted in the "Restricted Employment" designation: - i. automotive-related uses, including car wash facilities; - ii. automobile sales establishments; - iii. business parks; - iv. commercial recreational facilities; - v. financial institutions; - vi. health clubs; - vii. light industrial and prestige industrial uses, including light manufacturing, processing, servicing, warehousing, and the storage of goods and raw materials; - viii. local convenience/retail uses; - ix. nurseries and garden centres; - data processing, laboratories, and research and development facilities; - xi. professional and administrative offices; - xii. agricultural services; and - xiii. such other uses as may be permitted by the implementing Zoning By-law. - All development on lands designated "Restricted Employment" shall be subject to site plan control. - Loading and outdoor storage areas shall be screened and generally directed towards the rear of buildings away from street frontages. - d) The Township will encourage buildings with continuous street frontage to promote a consistent urban character, and enhanced building and landscape design of visible gateway and prestige sites. - e) Development in the "Restricted Employment" designation shall be designed according to the principles and policies for the "Urban Employment" character area set out in Subsection 6.11.7.5.5 below.